jaredcnance/jaredcnance.github.io/_posts/2016-07-20-continuous-integration-in-vso-with-dotnet-core-and-azure-web-jobs.markdown

 Continuous integration allows us to automate our deployment with the single push of a button or by simply pushing our code.
 The way I prefer to do this, is through a Pull Request and formal code review with all devs involved.
 Someone submits a PR, the team reviews the request and once everything is looking good, we merge into our master branch.
-If we have set our build process up, we can trigger the build when code is pushed to master.
+If we have set our build process up, we can trigger the build when code is pushed to master, making deployment much simpler.
-This can make our deployment much smoother.

 ## WebJobs